fwitte/chp_orc/README.md

 **The tool is quite flexibile in parameter settings, if you want to learn more** **on how to change parameters, please contact us.**

-## Citation

-The state of this repository is archived via zenodo.
-If you are using the TESPy model within your own research, you can refer to this model via the zenodo doi: [10.5281/zenodo.6592257][].

 ## MIT License

 Copyright (c) 2022 Francesco Witte, Nicholas Fry